Chirag-py/Blog/README.md

 # Blog
-Design and Developed a interactive blogging platform.
+Design and Developed an interactive blogging platform.
 Objective was to learn Django.